superstes/strategy-browser-game/README.md

 It is and will always be Open-Source!

-The idea is:
+Some Ideas are:
-* to create a strategy game that can be played in the browser.
+* To create a strategy game that can be played in the browser.
 * Either by running a local/dedicated server or just joining an official one.
 * It should always be playable offline.
-* Single and Multiplayer Options
+* Single and Multiplayer Options.
-* Gameplay
+* Gameplay:
-  * Should stay pretty simple for beginnings
+  * Should stay pretty simple for beginnings.
   * Inspirations: Civilization, The Settlers, Banished, Risk-Game, Total War Medieval 2, Crusader Kings 2, ...

 ----